ePages-de/epages-devportal/_posts/2018/2018-04-12-does-everybody-in-the-company-know-what-ux-is-about.md

 I was wondering which departments and teams they closely work with within the company.
 It's a hell of a lot - if not all.
 Anja and Lena both belong to the Product Management team.
-Sure thing, they have close contact with all Product Managers, as well as the Product Owners.
+Sure thing, they are involved in shaping the product strategy.
+This involves making Product Managers and Product owners aware of the next steps and decisions particularly with regard to user requirements.<br>
 And of course, they have a core functionality within the Research and Development team, which means supporting all software development teams, namely Designers, Frontend Developers, and Backend Developers.
+Here, the core is developing UX concepts, and supporting the design and implementation of these concepts.
 For optimum product placement, they also talk a lot with Marketing and Sales, as well as with Customer Support and Service Center to manage and include customer feedback.

 ## Embracing change.. ugh.. challenges